What does the role of an oil & gas production technologist mean?

 With a direct relationship between volume injected and oil produced, the challenge was to understand where to invest capital for the best possible prize, with cognisance of the fact that high initial investments, even if they give the best rate of return, might not be in the best interests of all the stakeholders.

 By developing a number of high level strategies (ranging from ‘do nothing’ to ‘fix-all’) and linking these to the key decisions for each of the technical areas (i.e. reservoir, wells, subsea and facilities) it is possible to determine the best solution based on pre-defined selection criteria (e.g. NPV, rate of return on investment) optimising the operation whilst reducing unnecessary expense.

 Changing Sandface Completion Design Philosophy – Saving Rig Time and Cost

 The advances in drilling and completion technology over the 50-year life span of the North Sea petroleum industry has assisted in the economic development of more and more marginal fields as well as extending the life of old mature assets.
-Although DECC and the OGA are preparing for a significant increase in well and facilities decommissioning there are still great opportunities for future drilling and production optimisation.
+Although a lot of the wells and facilities are being planned for decommissioning, there are still great opportunities for future drilling and production optimisation.

 A North Sea operator working a central North Sea asset commissioned AGR to look at how to reduce costs whilst still maintaining productivity from their infill drilling campaign.
 Historically the infill wells had been long, horizontal, cased and perforated wells.
 With completed intervals in excess of 2,000 feet, perforating alone was costly, in the region of £2.5 million per well.
 Add to this the cost of casing and cementing materials and operations the total well cost, both in terms of materials and rig days was becoming less and less viable.